Summary:

 In this article, we’ll take you through what an employee referral is and why it’s essential.
 You’ll also uncover the best strategies to get successful referrals through networking.

-Unlocking Success: Networking and Referrals in Job-Hunting
+Achieving Success: Networking and Job Referrals in Job-Hunting

 There’s a saying that it’s not what you know but who you know.
 This relates to how organizations recruit in today’s age.
 In today’s world of professional connections and social media-based job hunting, how we find employment has changed.